 Asclepiadaceae (Milkweed Family)

 Synonym(s): Asclepias galioides

 A plant forming feathery clumps or patches and bearing white, star-like flowers in round umbels and 3-5 very narrow leaves in whorls at nodes; sap milky.

 Bloom Time: May , Jun , Jul , Aug , Sep

 DistributionUSA: AZ , CO , ID , KS , MO , NE , NM , NV , OK , TX , UT , WY

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations:

 Sibley Nature Center - Midland, TX

 Research By: TWC Staff